Sanjib-Chowdhury/Set-Environment-Variable/README.md

 # Set-Environment-Variable

     Purpose:
-     Organisations usually block proxy setting option through group policy.
-Also, users usually don't
-     have Admin access to change the proxy setting.
-This script helps DevOps/ Developers & Security

-  Purpose:
-     Organisations usually block proxy setting option through group policy.
-Also, users usually don't
+     Corporate users most often can not change proxy settings for System traffic or from Non-PAC aware
+     Applications.
+Most common issues observed with Non-PAX aware applications are -
+     Cannot connect to proxy, 407 proxy authentication required, [SSL: CERTIFICATE_VERIFY_FAILED]

-     have Admin access to change the proxy setting.
-This script helps DevOps/ Developers & Security
+     This script helps DevOps/ Developers & Security engineers to add permanent Environment Variable
-     engineers to the proxy for non PAC-Aware applications like AWS CLI, AZURE CLI, Git Client etc.
-     to work properly from behind the corporate proxy.
+     for making applications to work properly.
+     Most common Environment Variables are: http_proxy https_proxy SSL_CERT_FILE

   How to use:
      Run the script & enter details when prompted.
-Read the content of the file out.txt

      A file out.txt will get generated.
 Read carefully the message displayed in the output file.

   Disclaimer: